 When this setting is visible for clients, they’ll be prompted to select a “mood” from a preset list of emotions.
-Clients learn how to distinguish between physical feelings (hunger pangs, nausea, headache, or difficulty concentrating) and emotional feelings (disappointed, anger, sadness and anxious).
+Clients learn how to distinguish between physical feelings (hunger pangs, nausea, headache, or difficulty concentrating) and emotional feeling.
 For more intuitive and non-diet based approaches to wellness, this setting can be an effective way to help clients achieve healthier eating habits, and a healthy weight over time.

 Preset moods for clients to choose from:

 For even deeper insights on emotions surrounding a meal, allow clients to provide a “Reflection.”
 This settings will prompt them to free-text any insights, thoughts or explanations surrounding the meal.
 In some cases, like with clients that have digestive issues, you may even want to use this setting as a way to document symptoms that a client experiences.

 When working with clients that have (or are recovering from) eating disorders, you can automatically set food journals to default to the “Eating Disorder” setting.
 Choose this as your default for all clients (ie if you work exclusively with eating disorders clients) or make it the default setting for an individual client.
 Client’s will NOT know or see that they are on an “eating disorder” default setting.